Merchants Exchange Building (San Francisco): Design

 Morgan designed the new skylit, marble lobby, which led to the great hall.
 Morgan designed the hall's marble Ionic columns, coffered ceiling, and vaulted skylights.
 She also commissioned noted maritime artist William Coulter to paint the hall's five murals.
 Each of the 16-by-18 murals depicts a sailing scene.
 Originally the main meeting room, the hall is now occupied by California Bank & Trust.
 Morgan's designs also extend into the Beaux-Arts lamps and bronze eagles on the exterior.
 In 1907, Morgan moved her office to the thirteenth floor of the building, after her previous one was demolished by the earthquake.
 She kept it here for the rest of her career.

 The Merchants Exchange's fifteenth floor was home to the Commercial Club, a chamber for the city's politicians and socialites to powwow and address issues.
 After the 1906 earthquake, Mayor James Rolph carried out meetings here to plan for the 1915 Pan-Pacific Exposition, as well as fundraisers to finance it.
-Following renovations in 1995, the Club was renamed the Julia Morgan Ballroom.
+In 1995, real estate investor Clint Reilly acquired the building and following renovations, the Club was renamed the Julia Morgan Ballroom.